Family World Travel, Because Life is an Adventure

 Extreme budget travel was how we started, but those days are largely gone.
 Minimalism, savings, working hard, finding the best bargains and making money online are part of the story.
 The big secret is to make travel your priority.

 This journey isn’t just about travel, it’s about finding full financial and location independence.
-We are digital nomads.
+We are digital nomads, a digital nomad family.
 I had no skills in working online 4 years ago but today my efforts almost fully fund us.
 You’ll want to read these posts:

 - Budget Travel Tips to Cut Travel Costs